 If the lender is a related party or the borrowing is guaranteed by a related party, arm's-length transfer pricing rules will be applied to determine the amount and rate at which the borrower could have borrowed from an independent lender.
 The UK does not have any thin cap 'safe harbours'.

 In line with BEPS Action 4, the UK has introduced an EBITDA-based cap on net interest expense.
 The restrictions, which apply only where a group has over £2 million in UK net interest expense, include:

 - a fixed ratio rule that limits deductions for net interest expense to 30 per cent of a group's UK EBITDA, and a group ratio rule based on the net interest to EBITDA ratio for the worldwide group; and

 - a debt cap that provides that a group's net UK interest deductions cannot exceed the global net third-party interest expense of the group.

 Interest treated as a distribution will not be deductible.
-This will include situations where the interest exceeds a reasonable commercial return, the rate depends upon the performance of the borrower or if the loan is convertible into shares.
+This includes situations where the interest exceeds a reasonable commercial return, the rate depends upon the performance of the borrower or if the loan is convertible into shares.